Sepolly/employeeManagementSystem/README.md

 # employeeManagementSystem
-Just basic EMS with vanilaa JS for practice
+Just basic EMS with vanila JS for practice